 At least two reviewers independently evaluated each study to determine inclusion eligibility.
 Studies were reviewed on the basis of inclusion and exclusion criteria developed for each Key Question (Appendix A2).
-Includable studies were randomized trials, cohort studies, and case-control studies of lipid screening versus no screening, treatment for dyslipidemia versus no treatment, and delayed versus immediate treatment for dyslipidemia in asymptomatic adults 21 to 39 years of age that evaluated mortality, cardiovascular outcomes (CHD or cerebrovascular disease-related morbidity or mortality), or harms of screening or treatment.
-Studies that reported the diagnostic yield (number of true positives per number tested) of lipid screening in adults 21 to 39 years of age were also includable.
-Studies that enrolled older adults would be included if results were reported separately for the subgroup of patients younger than 40 years of age or if the mean age of the population was <40 years.
-Included interventions were drug as well as lifestyle interventions (e.g., exercise and diet changes).
+Eligible studies were randomized trials, cohort studies, and case-control studies of lipid screening versus no screening, treatment of dyslipidemia versus no treatment, and delayed versus immediate treatment of dyslipidemia in asymptomatic adults ages 21 to 39 years that evaluated mortality, cardiovascular outcomes (CHD- or CVA-related morbidity or mortality), or harms of screening or treatment.
+Studies that reported the diagnostic yield (number of true positives per number tested) of lipid screening in adults ages 21 to 39 years were also included.
+Studies that enrolled older adults would be included if results were reported separately for the subgroup of patients younger than age 40 years or if the mean age of the population was younger than 40 years.
+Included interventions were drug and lifestyle interventions (e.g., exercise and diet changes).